-ard Option Transplant High Option rancolant 10% of the Plan's and all charges 0,000. of the Plan's and all charges 000.
-30% of the Plan's and any between our and the billed National Transplant Program: 10% of the Plan's allowance and all charges over \$1,000,000.
+Benefit description You After the calendar Organ/tissue transplants Standard Option Value Plan Solid organ transplants are limited to: Cornea Heart Heart/lung Kidney Liver Liver/Kidney Pancreas Kidney/Pancreas Lung: single, double, lobar Intestinal transplants small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
 PPO: 15% of the Plan's allowance and all charges over \$200,000.
 Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount.
 All charges over \$100,000.
-30% of the Plan's and any between our and the billed Il charges over
+Coventry Transplant Network: 10% of the Plan's allowance and all charges over \$1,000,000.
+PPO: 20% of the Plan's allowance and all charges over \$200,000.
+Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount.
+All charges over \$100,000.